playdunjin-byte/modguide/dunjin-modding-detailed-reference.md

 | `healAfterPct` | 0 to 0.5 | % max-HP heal after battle win |

 Reserved keys that are never validated as stat fields (used for other purposes): `id, name, rarity, desc, descT, svg, hooks, echoCompatKeys, echoIncompatible, combo, vsTypes, vsTier, resistTypes`.

+`descT` is optional on relics, same as on potions — a secondary description line base-game items use for a dynamic/numeric variant of the flavor text (e.g. showing the live rolled value of an effect).
+It's accepted and stored but not required.

 ### 3.3 Hooks on relics